 So you’ve been dreaming of setting up your own artisan coffee roastery – of a life full of that rich coffee aroma, of cupping specialty beans, of deciding exactly what kind of coffee you want to create,and getting paid for it.

 Welcome to the final part of our series on how to do just that.
 We’ve taken you through the basic questions, we’ve given you advice on selecting your roaster, and now we’re ready to begin looking at the finer details of becoming a professional specialty coffee roaster.
+Of course, by this point you should have all your equipment set up and have sourced excellent coffee roasters beforehand.

 1. Blends, Single Origins, or Something in Between?